The 50 Best Bonding Activities for Married Couples

-Absorbing a little culture together can be exhilarating.
-“Whether it is once a month or once a week, try to appreciate new arts together,” suggests Susan Trombetti, a matchmaker and relationship expert.
-“Check out new gallery openings or wander your local city to find a museum you’ve never been to.
-Learning about different cultures together will help you become a more enriched couple.”
+Absorbing a little culture together can be one of the most exhilarating hobbies for couples.
+"Whether it is once a month or once a week, try to appreciate new arts together," suggests Susan Trombetti, a matchmaker and relationship expert.
+"Check out new gallery openings or wander your local city to find a museum you've never been to.
+Learning about different cultures together will help you become a more enriched couple."

 If it feels like everyone you know is into cycling these days, there's a good reason.
 "Being able to ride distances together enables the two of you to travel and tour cities or wine country by bike, or just take advantage of a beautiful ride in your town," says Rhonda Milrad, LCSW, founder of online relationship community, Relationup.